Long-time estimates for heat flows on ALE manifolds: Heat flows on ALE manifolds with a parallel spinor

 \subsection{The Lichnerowicz Laplacian}

-Here, we are going to prove Corollary \ref{cor : heat flow ricci flat} (iii). \begin{thm} The heat flow of the Lichnerwicz Laplacian satisfies almost Euclidean heat kernel estimates and derivative estimates of degree $0$. \end{thm} \begin{proof}Let $\sigma\in C^{\infty}(S)$ be a parallel spinor normalized such that $|\sigma|=1$.
+Here, we are going to prove Corollary \ref{cor : heat flow ricci flat} (ii) which is the following: \begin{thm} On a Ricci-flat ALE spin manifold with a parallel spinor, the heat flow of the Lichnerwicz Laplacian satisfies almost Euclidean heat kernel estimates and derivative estimates of degree $0$. \end{thm} \begin{proof}Let $\sigma\in C^{\infty}(S)$ be a parallel spinor normalized such that $|\sigma|=1$.
 Consider the following endomorphism

 It is easy to see that

 In other words, $\Phi$ is an isometric embedding and its image forms a parallel subbundle of $S\otimes T_{\C}^*M$.
 The key formula was established by Wang \cite{Wang91} (and independently in \cite{DWW05}) and states that